mjbp/forrm/README.md

 This script is our attempt at the latter.

 ###Getting started
 Code your form(s) in HTML5 using new input types.
 Validation criteria for a field should be set using the pattern attribute.
-Set required and novalidate attributes as needed.
+Set required (aria-required) and novalidate attributes as needed.

 Form comes in two flavours - vanilla (requires a modern browser and only standardises form validation errors) and jQuery (requires jQuery and supplies legacy browser support).